Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Preliminaries

 \section{Preliminaries}

-This section consists of two subsections.
-Section~\ref{subsec:basic} describes an EVT framework tailored to the topic of this paper.
-The EVT framework is the foundation of the subsequent theoretical argument.
-Section~\ref{subsec:class_R} provides preliminary results of regularly varying functions, which are required by describing the power-law formulas for the EIR and ERG presented in the next section.
+This section is divided into two subsections.
+Section~\ref{subsec_basic} introduces the fundamental assumption of EVT, which forms the basis for the theoretical arguments presented later.
+Section~\ref{subsec_class_R} presents the preliminary results on regularly varying functions that are necessary for deriving the power-law formulas for the expected improvement rate and the expected relative gap discussed in the next section.